-At Secure Start we offer programs based on the Triple-A Model of Therapeutic Care and the CARE Therapeutic Framework.
-Both programs were developed by Colby Pearce, are based in psychological science, but are delivered in an accessible way.
-Both programs inform about what you need to know about the therapeutic care of children and young people who have experienced early adversity, and what you need to do to support their recovery and growth.
+At Secure Start we offer training based on the Triple-A Model of Therapeutic Care and the CARE Curriculum.
+Both curricula were developed by Colby Pearce, are based in psychological science, but are delivered in an accessible way.
+Both curricula inform about what you need to know about the therapeutic care of children and young people who have experienced early adversity, and what you need to do to support their recovery and growth.

 Training for professionals incorporates a practice framework that supports fidelity.
-Professionals are trained in embodying the model in their practice.
+Professionals are trained in embodying and implementing the model in their practice.

 There is a special focus on self-care, in order that participants feel able to realise their aspirations on behalf of children who have had a tough start to life.